CodeMaster7000/PHP-Download-File-from-URL/README.md

 ## Instructions for Use

 Simply navigate to `src`, download the coee, and run `php main.php` in your terminal.
+Enjoy!